Debbie Stabenow: Education

-In 2011, Stabenow introduced the Reengaging Americans in Serious Education Act (RAISE UP Act), whereby the Labor Department would fund programs to help "disconnected youth" get diplomas, degrees, and job certifications.
+In 2011, Stabenow introduced the Reengaging Americans in Serious Education Act (RAISE UP Act), whereby the Department of Labor would fund programs to help "disconnected youth" get diplomas, degrees, and job certifications.
 In 2012, she co-sponsored a bill to freeze student loan interest rates at 3.4 percent and make additional funds available for Pell Grants.

 In 2016, Stabenow and others introduced the Reducing Educational Debt Act, which she promoted with the #InTheRed hashtag.

-She expressed "strong concerns" about Trump's nomination of Betsy DeVos as Education Secretary, saying: "DeVos and her family have a long record of pushing policies that I believe have seriously undermined public education in Michigan and failed our children."
+She expressed "strong concerns" about Trump's nomination of Betsy DeVos as Secretary of Education, saying: "DeVos and her family have a long record of pushing policies that I believe have seriously undermined public education in Michigan and failed our children."

 Gun policy

 Stabenow supports gun control and supports a national assault weapons ban.

 After the Orlando nightclub shooting, Stabenow participated in the Chris Murphy gun control filibuster.
 One month later, she supported bills to ban people on the terrorist watchlist from buying guns and to expand background checks.
 Neither bill passed the Senate.
 Stabenow blamed the National Rifle Association of America (NRA) for the bills' failure to pass.

 In 2017, following the Las Vegas shooting, Stabenow and Debbie Dingell introduced a law that would make it illegal for people convicted of misdemeanor stalking to buy guns.

 Stabenow has an "A+" rating from the Brady Campaign to Prevent Gun Violence and an "F" rating from both the NRA and the Gun Owners of America.